cooniur/docker-build/README.md

 - Export `logs`, `temp` and `work` as volumes
 - Expose 8080 port
 - Removed management UI to avoid security issue

+## Grafana-Graphite
+- Forked from `kamon-io/docker-grafana-graphite`
+- Export data volumes for persistence
+- Upgraded Elasticsearch from the original 1.3.x to 1.5.0
+- Many other improvements
+- See to the repo at https://github.com/cooniur/docker-grafana-graphite